smherwig/phoenix-memserver/README.md

 and destroyed when no process holds a descriptor to the file and no process has the associated memory segement mapped.

-All three share memory implementations store a master copy of the shared memory segment at a known location (either a particular server or file).
+All three shared memory implementations store a master copy of the shared memory segment at a known location (either a particular server or file).
 Upon locking a file, the client "downloads" the master copy and updates its internal memory maps.
-On unlock, the client copies its replica to the master.
+On unlock, the client copies its copy to the master.

 - **sm-vericrypt-basic** uses an enclaved server to keep the canonical memory files in an in-enclave red-black tree.